hjjg200/telescribe/doc/Monitor.md

 type MonitorDataIndex struct {
     Uuid  string `json:"uuid"`
     Order uint64 `json:"order"`
     From  int64  `json:"from"`
     To    int64  `json:"to"`
 }
 ```

 ### UUID

 A UUID can be any string as long as it is unique to that specific part of the monitor data.
-As of the start of the beta stage, a UUID is lowercase string representation of a random sha256 checksum, ensuring that UUID is unique during the creation process.
+As of the start of the beta stage, a UUID is lowercase string representation of a random 64 bytes, ensuring that UUID is unique during the creation process.

 ### Order